eigenhombre/mkrust/README.md

 Early version of my work-in-progress Rust project generator.

-Probably don't use this.
-I'm not very good at Rust yet.

 Since I work in several languages, and since various project tasks such as building, releasing, etc. are conceptually the same, I like to give `make` targets to common operations, and this template reflects that approach.